 5. Choose a cash back card with a solid sign up offer

 If you’re in the market to apply for a new cash back card, do your homework to make sure you’re selecting the best cash back card with a solid sign-up offer and a minimum spending requirement that you’ll easily be able to meet.
-The Amex Blue Cash Preferred, for example, currently has a solid welcome offer: Earn 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
-Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
-You will receive cash back in the form of statement credits.
+The Amex Blue Cash Preferred, for example, currently has a solid welcome offer: Earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first 6 months.

 However, if you’re not going to be able to spend that much that quickly, check out a card like the Chase Freedom Unlimited® that pays out a welcome offer worth up to $300 – Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).